ChristophSchmidl/books/README.md

 7. Be accountable to externalize your motivation.

 I will probably replace the first point of a daily page goal with just a pomodoro session of 25mins because each book differs in its density and my own motivation also fluctuates.
 Therefore, to eliminate frustration by not reaching a certain page goal, I will just use a timeboxed method of 25mins to keep a maintainable reading pace.
+On the other hand, if you would read 20 pages a day that would sum up to 365 * 20 = 7300 pages in a year.
+If you read 25 pages a day that would sum up to 365 * 25 = 9125 pages in a year.